Social Society Relapse.

 Tweet about it, post about it, send a pic about it or ignore it.
 This is our children’s future, strike that, this is their present life.
 Post a Pin about it here and a Lol about it there.

-Our children of today and in the future are learning superior knowledge in record time with this new technological world we live in, but they are missing out on something extremely important and that is the part of life that is what makes us, well us.
+Our children of today and in the future are learning superior knowledge in record time with this new technological world we live in, but they are missing out on something significant, and that is the part of life that is what makes us, well us.